Overview

 offline_access permission is granted

-- Check Azure AD token lifetime policies in your tenant
+- Check token lifetime policies in your Azure tenant